JihunKimCode/speech-to-text/README.md

-# text-to-speech
+# speech-to-text
-Text to Speech Converter with simple design
+Speech to Text Converter with simple design

+It can record, clear, copy, and download txt file.
+Also, you can edit the text manually.